10ssless/Amazon-Storefront/README.md

 ## Customer

-Shows the user the store inventory and gives the user the option to select item to purchase.
+Shows the user the store inventory and gives the user the option to select an item and an amount to purchase.

 ```js
 // find requested product by its item id in the table